-Article 20 - The result of the exam
+Article 20 - The determination of the result of the exam

-After all education units for the exam as meant in article 11 have been taken for each specialisation, the exam result is determined by the Examination Board.
+- 1. The Examination Board determines whether a student can be awarded a degree. - 2.
+After all education units for the exam as meant in article 10 have been passed for each specialisation, the exam result is determined by the Examination Board, with observance of the Teaching and Examination Regulations of the programme and the Rules and Regulations of the Examination Board.